rkwai/book-ai-manager/chapters/01-introduction.md

 - How to apply **Inversion of Control** to empower both teams and agents.

 ### Execution Styles Mapped to Agent Portfolios
 Not everyone works the same way.
-The book introduced three execution styles: **Prototyper**, **Productizer**, and **Org-Scale Platform**.
+The book introduced three execution styles: **Prototyper**, **Productizer**, and **Scaler**.
 These styles apply to humans *and* to how you structure your agent portfolios:
-- **Prototypers** use agents for rapid iteration and immediate value.
+- **Prototypers** use agents for rapid iteration and learning signal.
-- **Productizers** use agents to scale a proven solution with reliability.
+- **Productizers** use agents to expand capability—more features, more value, more users.
-- **Platform builders** use agents to reduce complexity while increasing capability.
+- **Scalers** use agents to reduce cost and complexity while increasing reliability.

 ### Business Model, OKRs, KPIs, and Cross-Team Contracts Reframed for Agents
 Agents don't change **what** you measure—they change **how** you deliver and what becomes possible.
 You'll learn: